chef-training/introduction_to_testing/scene_11.md

 The position of the failure will be displayed by outputting the file name followed by the line number.

-RSpec also represents the failures again as commands you could execute if you wanted to run a specific test again.
+RSpec also represents the failures again as commands you could execute if you wanted to run a specific test.
 To do this you need to specify the file name and a line number.
 The line number is any line within the defined example ('it' block).

 ```
 $ rspec ./spec/unit/default_spec.rb:29